-As announced on June 20, 2018, Century Global is planning a spin-out transaction (the "Spin-out Transaction") whereby a portion of the shares of its wholly owned subsidiary, Century Metals Inc. ("Century Metals") will be distributed pro-rata to shareholders of Century, by way of a dividend-in-kind.
-The Spin-out Transaction is expected to be completed during second quarter of Century's 2018-9 fiscal year and will be subject to approval of the listing of Century Metals common shares on the TSX Venture Exchange.
+As announced on June 20, 2018, the Company spin-out transaction (the "Spin-out Transaction") whereby a portion of the shares of its wholly owned subsidiary, Century Metals, has been distributed prorata to shareholders of Century, in the form of a dividend-in-kind.
+On March 1, 2019 CMI received a conditional approval for the listing of Century Metals common shares on the TSX Venture Exchange, and on May 31, 2019 CMI completed all the condition required by the TSXV.
+The Spin-out Transaction was completed on June 12, 2019.
+Trading of the shares of Century metals on the TSX Venture started on June 17, 2019.